When’s the last time you thought to yourself: “I wonder if I’ve had enough fiber today?”

 What is fiber?

-Fiber is that part of plant foods that your body can’t digest or absorb.
+Fiber is the part of plant foods that your body can’t digest or absorb.
 It is also referred to as roughage or bulk.

-“Eating fiber increases the immune system in your gut, feeds the good probiotic bacteria there, keeps the digestive lining healthy and absorbs and pulls out excess hormones, cholesterol, fat and toxins from the body."
+“Eating fiber increases the immune system in your gut, feeds the good probiotic bacteria there, keeps the digestive lining healthy and absorbs and pulls out excess hormones, cholesterol, fat and toxins from the body,” Wells says.

-What are the different types of fiber?
+The different types of fiber